Frequently Asked Questions

 The Gulbenkian Prize for Humanity recognises individuals, organisations and groups leading society’s efforts to tackle the single biggest challenge facing humanity today: climate change.
 It recognises outstanding contributions to climate action and climate solutions that inspire hope and possibility.
 The Prize supports scalable solutions that will have real impact for communities and for advancing national and global climate goals.

-Since the Prize was launched in 2020, the independent Jury – chaired by Angela Merkel – has recognised different approaches to tackling climate change, including youth mobilisation, coalition building, development of local solutions, scientific research and leadership in ecosystem restoration.
+Since the Prize was launched in 2020, the independent Jury – chaired by Angela Merkel – has recognised different approaches to tackling climate change, including youth mobilisation, coalition building, development of local solutions, scientific research, leadership in ecosystem restoration and sustainable agriculture.

 Eligibility and criteria